CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab17.md

 ### Task 9: Configure your application

+In this task, you will configure your application by setting up a Python virtual environment, installing required packages, and updating the .env file with your Azure AI Language resource details and project settings.

 1. In the command line pane, run the following command to view the code files in the **classify-text** folder:

     ```